Revisions to IEEE Governing Documents

 Procedure for revisions requiring IEEE Board approval

-All submissions shall use the governing document template (DOC, 45 KB) and vetting process when appropriate.
+All submissions shall use the IEEE Guide to Information Classification and Disclosure (PDF, 662 KB) and vetting process when appropriate.
 Submissions should include the following:

 Every item submitted to the IEEE Board of Directors containing changes to IEEE governing documents is required to be circulated to organizational units that are affected by the change prior to submission for review by the IEEE Governance Committee.
 This is known as the vetting process.